-Finde Comprehensive Assessment Test Florida Comprehensive Assessment Test (FCAT) Bunder Comprehensive Assessment Test SUNSHINE STATE STANDARDS Reading Performance Task Student Report Grade 10 This report provides your results on the FCAT 2004 Reading performance tasks.
+SI SI Spring 2005 mprehensive Assess JNSHINE STATE STA g Performance Task S Grade 10 NDARDS This report provides your results on the FCAT 2005 Reading performance tasks.
 Each performance task on FCAT requires you to respond with either a short response or a longer, more detailed response.
 Short-response tasks are scored on a 2-point rubric and extended-response tasks are scored on a 4-point rubric.
 One of the short-response tasks is shown below with a copy of your answer.
 The number of points you earned for your answer is shown in the box to the right.
-This task required you to read an article about a young man who creates a successful business by salvaging lost golf balls.
-B Select one of the following personality traits and show how it helped Jim Reid build a successful career.
-Use details and information from the article to support your response.
-This Performance Task Response All Reading Performance Task Responses Daring Hardworking Imaginative Points Possible 2 10 Points Earned 2 8 Points Earned 2 8 D (An image of the student's response will appear on the lower half of the report.)
+This task required you to read an informational passage and then answer how sediment samples help scientists to draw conclusions Student Name Student Number School Name School Number District Name District Number FCAT 2005 EADING PERFORMANCE T CORY W. CASEY 112883426X SUNSHINE HIGH SCHOO 9999 SUNSHINE 99 about climatic changes.
+How do sediment samples help scientists to draw conclusions about climatic changes, such as global warming?
+Use details and information from the article to explain your answer.
+Points Possible This Performance Task Response 2 All Reading Performance Task Responses 10 An image of the student's response will appear on the low Points Earned 2 8

 Separate FCAT performance task reports are provided for reading, mathematics, and science, as appropriate, by grade level.
 This booklet contains a sample of the Reading Sunshine State Standards Performance Task Student Report.
-The Mathematics Sunshine State Standards Performance Task Student Report and the Science Sunshine State Standards Performance Task Student Report and the Science Sunshine State Standards Performance Task Student Report are organized in an identical manner.
+The Mathematics Sunshine State Standards Performance Task Student Report and the Science Sunshine State Standards Performance Task Student Report are organized in an identical manner.

-- A The student, school, and district are identified in this area. - B Section B of the report describes the types of tasks included on the test and also describes one of the tasks to which the student responded.
+- The student, school, and district are identified in this area. - B Section B of the report describes the types of tasks included on the test and also describes one of the tasks to which the student responded.
 For Reading, Section B provides a summary of the passage the student read and of the exact wording of the question.
 For Mathematics, an image of the question is provided.
-For Science, the exact wording of the question is provided. - C Section C includes the student's scores on the performance tasks.
+For Science, the exact wording of the question is provided. - Section C includes the student's scores on the performance tasks.
 The second column shows the number of points earned and the number of points possible for the response shown in the lower section of the report (Section D).
 The third column shows the total points earned and the total points possible on all of the performance tasks included in the test.
-The total "Points Earned" by a student can be compared to the "Points Possible" to determine the amount of success a student has demonstrated on the performance tasks. - D The bottom half of this report displays a copy of the student's actual response to this question.
+The total "Points Earned" by a student can be compared to the "Points Possible" to determine the amount of success a student has demonstrated on the performance tasks. - The bottom half of this report displays a copy of the student's actual response to this question.
 Student answer documents are scanned using imaging technology so that the responses can be scored and this report can be prepared.
 On rare occasions, student responses are transcribed so they can be scanned and converted to images.
 Therefore, if the writing doesn't appear to be that of the student, it is likely that it has been transcribed.
 Correct answers to the performance tasks displayed on the student reports and the holistic rubrics used to evaluate student work are found on pages 12-13 (Reading), pages 14-17 (Mathematics), and pages 18-21 (Science).